 Computational Workflow

-A robust MIM study follows a structured, iterative workflow, beginning with the critical step of system preparation.
-This involves obtaining or generating high-quality three-dimensional structures of the target and ligand(s), typically from X-ray crystallography, cryo-EM, or homology modeling.
-The structures must be carefully processed: adding missing atoms or loops, assigning protonation states (considering pH via tools like PROPKA), and determining the correct placement of structural waters and ions.
-This preparatory phase is often underestimated, yet errors introduced here can propagate and invalidate all subsequent computational analysis.
-The prepared system is then solvated in an explicit water box, neutralized with counterions, and subjected to energy minimization to relieve steric clashes.
+A robust MIM study begins with system preparation, where high-quality 3D structures of the target and ligands are obtained from experimental sources or modeling.
+These structures are processed by adding missing atoms or loops, assigning correct protonation states (e.g., using pH-aware tools like PROPKA), and positioning structural waters and ions appropriately.
+After careful preparation, the system is solvated in an explicit water box, neutralized with counterions, and subjected to energy minimization to remove steric clashes and stabilize the structure for simulation.

 Applications in Drug Discovery